David Cleevely: Awards and honours

-In December 2022 Cleevely was awarded the honorary degree of Doctor of Education "in recognition of his impact on the technological aspects of our industries, his ongoing role in the mentoring and support of the entrepreneurs and engineers who have followed him into starting their own companies, for his development of our national policy and contributions to our national life."
+In December 2022 Cleevely was awarded the honorary degree of Doctor of Education by the University of Bath "in recognition of his impact on the technological aspects of our industries, his ongoing role in the mentoring and support of the entrepreneurs and engineers who have followed him into starting their own companies, for his development of our national policy and contributions to our national life."

+In July 2023 Cleevely was awarded the honorary degree of Doctor of Technology by Anglia Ruskin University for "significant contributions to the success of Cambridge, having been a co-founder and Chair of Cambridge Network, Cambridge Wireless, Cambridge Angels, and co-founder of Cambridge Ahead and Founding Director of the Centre for Science and Policy at the University of Cambridge."